-In CFSP matters, the FAC elaborates the EU's external action based on the strategic guidelines that were defined by the European Council.
-CFSP includes joint statements on current affairs, common positions in international organisations, political and economic sanctions, regular political dialogue with third countries, and participation in peace talks.
+In Common Foreign and Security Policy matters, the FAC elaborates the EU's external action based on the strategic guidelines that were defined by the European Council.
+CFSP includes joint statements on current affairs, common positions in international organisations, political and economic sanctions, regular political dialogue with third countries, participation in peace talks, etc.

-- 1) To place issues of relevance to conflict prevention and peacebuilding on the FAC agenda - 2) To influence ongoing negotiations at working party/committee/group level - 3) To provide briefings to different working parties/committees/groups (thematic or regional)
+- 1) To place issues of relevance to conflict prevention and peacebuilding on the FAC agenda; - 2) To influence ongoing negotiations at working party/committee/group level; - 3) To provide briefings to different working parties/committees/groups (thematic or regional).